MessagePack-CSharp/MessagePack-CSharp/README.md

 Then `[DataMember(Order = int)]` will behave the same as `[Key(int)]`, `[DataMember(Name = string)]` the same as `[Key(string)]`, and `[DataMember]` the same as `[Key(nameof(member name)]`.

 Using `DataContract`, e.g. in shared libraries, makes your classes/structs independent from MessagePack for C# serialization.
-However, it is not supported by the analyzers nor in code generation by the `mpc` tool.
+However, it is not supported by the analyzers nor source generator.
 Also, features like `UnionAttribute`, `MessagePackFormatter`, `SerializationConstructor`, etc can not be used.
 Due to this, we recommend that you use the specific MessagePack for C# annotations when possible.

 ## Serializing readonly/immutable object members  (SerializationConstructor)